 - The instrument package may be replaced if it fails by pulling it out of the hole from inside the drill string with the cable on the cable truck and lowering another instrument package into the hole.

 - If the cable parts for any reason, it may be recovered by fishing or pulling the drill string.

 - Drilling continues, sidetracking the original hole until the new deviated hole is in the correct direction with an established upward curvature.
 The final step is to drill directionally or horizontally by one of the procedures of deflecting tools.

 Sidetracking Well Procedures Using Parallel Measuring Tool System

 Sidetracking with the parallel measuring tool system is similar except that the lower part of the cable holding the instrument package is inside the drill string, and the upper part is outside.
 The cable passes from inside the pipe to the outside through a side-door sub.
-The sub contains a seal assembly for sealing around the cable and allowing drilling fluid to be pumped through the drill string.
-Normally, the sub is positioned so that the cable is outside the drill pipe in a vertical section of cased hole.
+The sub (Drilling Subs) contains a seal assembly for sealing around the cable and pumping drilling fluid through the drill string.
+Usually, the sub is positioned so that the cable is outside the drill pipe in a vertical section of the cased hole.
 These limitations may be modified depending upon specific hole conditions.